mishioo/zeetoo/README.md

 - If both files have the same last modification time, file will not be copied.
 - If backup version is newer, it will be renamed to oldname_last-modification-time.ext and source file will be copied, preserving both versions.

-## Command Line Tool
+### Command Line Tool

 Zeetoo backup functionality is available as command line tool.
-For more information run 'python zeetoo.py --help'.
+For more information run 'python backuper.py --help'.

-## Python API
+### Python API

 This section will be supplemented soon.

+## confsearch.py

+Performs a conformational search on set of given molecules.
+Requires RDkit software.

+## fixgvmol.py

+Adds mol version and END line to .mol files missing these pieces of information.

+## gofproc.py

+Extracts information about molecule energy from given set of Gaussian output files.

+## sdf_to_gjf.py

+Writes molecules contained in an .sdf file to a set of .gjf files.

+# License

+See the LICENSE.txt file for license rights and limitations (MIT).